 We strongly recommend using public transport whenever possible, but for details on local parking and other travel information click our Getting Here page.

 If you've got a folding bicycle, and our cloakroom is open, you are welcome to leave it in there.
 For larger bikes, there are well-lit and CCTV-covered racks in front of our neighbour, the Town Hall.

 How do I get a job on the bar or cloakroom or in the box office?

-We recruit every few months and will post on socials and on our website when we are recruiting so keep your eyes peeled for the Work With Us page!
+We're recruiting right now!
+Head over to the Work With Us page.
 We pay the London Living Wage and are always after the best bar staff, cloakroom attendants and people to staff the box office to help run a great venue.
 Previous experience is useful, but not essential so if you’re interested in applying, just head to our Work With Us page to find out more.